-Partial Dentures in Calgary
+Partial Dentures Near You

 When you are missing one or more teeth, your dentist may recommend a partial denture.
-Partial dentures are a dental appliance that provides a natural-looking tooth replacement options while also helping to maintain the natural spacing and alignment of your natural teeth as well as your jawbone and facial muscles.
-They are a less invasive, as well as a quicker, option to replacing missing teeth and restoring a natural smile.
+Partial dentures are a dental appliance that provides natural-looking tooth replacement options while also helping to maintain the natural spacing and alignment of your natural teeth as well as your jawbone and facial muscles.
+They are a less invasive, as well as a quicker, option to replace missing teeth and restore a natural smile.
 At Inglewood Family Dental, we offer partial denture solutions for patients with one or more missing teeth!
 We are also pleased to offer traditional, immediate, partial dentures, as well as denture relines.

 What are Partial Dentures?